junxit/us-congress-bills-113/bill.md

   >         - **(I)** the entity providing such information determines that the provision of such information will undermine the purpose for which such information is shared; or
   >         - **(II)** unless otherwise directed by the President, the head of the department or agency of the Federal Government receiving such cyber threat information determines that the provision of such information will undermine the purpose for which such information is shared; and
   >       - **(v)** shall be handled by the Federal Government consistent with the need to protect sources and methods and the national security of the United States; and
-  >     - **(D)** shall be exempt from disclosure under a State, local, or tribal law or regulation that requires public disclosure of information by a public or quasi-public entity.
+  >     - **(E)** shall be exempt from disclosure under a State, local, or tribal law or regulation that requires public disclosure of information by a public or quasi-public entity.
-  >   - **(4)** *Exemption from liability* No civil or criminal cause of action shall lie or be maintained in Federal or State court against a protected entity, self-protected entity, cybersecurity provider, or an officer, employee, or agent of a protected entity, self-protected entity, or cybersecurity provider, acting in good faith—
+  >   - **(4)** *Exemption from liability*
+  >     - **(A)** *Exemption* No civil or criminal cause of action shall lie or be maintained in Federal or State court against a protected entity, self-protected entity, cybersecurity provider, or an officer, employee, or agent of a protected entity, self-protected entity, or cybersecurity provider, acting in good faith—
-  >     - **(A)** for using cybersecurity systems to identify or obtain cyber threat information or for sharing such information in accordance with this section; or
+  >       - **(i)** for using cybersecurity systems to identify or obtain cyber threat information or for sharing such information in accordance with this section; or
-  >     - **(B)** for decisions made based on cyber threat information identified, obtained, or shared under this section.
+  >       - **(ii)** for decisions made for cybersecurity purposes and based on cyber threat information identified, obtained, or shared under this section.
+  >     - **(B)** *Lack of good faith* For purposes of the exemption from liability under subparagraph (A), a lack of good faith includes, but is not limited to, any act or omission taken with intent to injure, defraud, or otherwise endanger any individual, government entity, private entity, or utility.
   >   - **(5)** *Relationship to other laws requiring the disclosure of information* The submission of information under this subsection to the Federal Government shall not satisfy or affect—
   >     - **(A)** any requirement under any other provision of law for a person or entity to provide information to the Federal Government; or
   >     - **(B)** the applicability of other provisions of law, including section 552 of title 5, United States Code (commonly known as the “Freedom of Information Act”), with respect to information required to be provided to the Federal Government under such other provision of law.
+  >   - **(6)** *Rule of construction* Nothing in this subsection shall be construed to provide new authority to—
+  >     - **(A)** a cybersecurity provider to use a cybersecurity system to identify or obtain cyber threat information from a system or network other than a system or network owned or operated by a protected entity for which such cybersecurity provider is providing goods or services for cybersecurity purposes; or
+  >     - **(B)** a self-protected entity to use a cybersecurity system to identify or obtain cyber threat information from a system or network other than a system or network owned or operated by such self-protected entity.
   > - **(c)** *Federal Government use of information*
   >   - **(1)** *Limitation* The Federal Government may use cyber threat information shared with the Federal Government in accordance with subsection (b)—
   >     - **(A)** for cybersecurity purposes;
   >     - **(B)** for the investigation and prosecution of cybersecurity crimes;
-  >     - **(C)** for the protection of individuals from the danger of death or serious bodily harm and the investigation and prosecution of crimes involving such danger of death or serious bodily harm;
+  >     - **(C)** for the protection of individuals from the danger of death or serious bodily harm and the investigation and prosecution of crimes involving such danger of death or serious bodily harm; or
-  >     - **(D)** for the protection of minors from child pornography, any risk of sexual exploitation, and serious threats to the physical safety of minors, including kidnapping and trafficking and the investigation and prosecution of crimes involving child pornography, any risk of sexual exploitation, and serious threats to the physical safety of minors, including kidnapping and trafficking, and any crime referred to in section 2258A(a)(2) of title 18, United States Code; or
+  >     - **(D)** for the protection of minors from child pornography, any risk of sexual exploitation, and serious threats to the physical safety of minors, including kidnapping and trafficking and the investigation and prosecution of crimes involving child pornography, any risk of sexual exploitation, and serious threats to the physical safety of minors, including kidnapping and trafficking, and any crime referred to in section 2258A(a)(2) of title 18, United States Code.
-  >     - **(E)** to protect the national security of the United States.
-  >   - **(2)** *Affirmative search restriction* The Federal Government may not affirmatively search cyber threat information shared with the Federal Government under subsection (b) for a purpose other than a purpose referred to in paragraph (1)(B).
+  >   - **(2)** *Affirmative search restriction* The Federal Government may not affirmatively search cyber threat information shared with the Federal Government under subsection (b) for a purpose other than a purpose referred to in paragraph (1).
   >   - **(3)** *Anti-tasking restriction* Nothing in this section shall be construed to permit the Federal Government to—
-  >     - **(A)** require a private-sector entity to share information with the Federal Government; or
+  >     - **(A)** require a private-sector entity or utility to share information with the Federal Government; or
-  >     - **(B)** condition the sharing of cyber threat intelligence with a private-sector entity on the provision of cyber threat information to the Federal Government.
+  >     - **(B)** condition the sharing of cyber threat intelligence with a private-sector entity or utility on the provision of cyber threat information to the Federal Government.
-  >   - **(4)** *Protection of sensitive personal documents* The Federal Government may not use the following information, containing information that identifies a person, shared with the Federal Government in accordance with subsection (b):
+  >   - **(4)** *Protection of sensitive personal documents* The Federal Government may not use the following information, containing information that identifies a person, shared with the Federal Government in accordance with subsection (b) unless such information is used in accordance with the policies and procedures established under paragraph (7):
   >     - **(A)** Library circulation records.
   >     - **(B)** Library patron lists.
   >     - **(C)** Book sales records.